maffinyep/seranade-docs/model/readme.md

 SensitiveData(DateTime, PID, Values)
 ```

-Where `PatientDetail` and `PatientGeneral` are encrypted, and `SensitiveData` is stored to the existing InfluxDB.
+Where `PatientDetail` and `PatientGeneral` are encrypted, and `SensitiveData` is stored in the existing InfluxDB.

-## What if `ID` disclosure is an issue
+## Model `V2` · What if `ID` disclosure is an issue

-In the V0 Model, `monitor`, `dottori` and `analista` share `PID` knowledge.
+In the `V0` Model, `monitor`, `dottori` and `analista` share `PID` knowledge.
-This doesn't properly follow the principle of Separation of Duty: a same `ID` links sensible attributes and identifiers.
-In the event of disclosure or leak of a table every other table will be directly matchable to the disclosed information.
+This doesn't properly follow the principle of separation of duty: `PID` indexes both sensitive attributes and their related quasi-identifiers.

+Table encryption still mitigates reidentification risk, but in case of disclosure or leak, record information will be easy to match.
-A more secure implementation implementation should obstruct joins between tables as much as possible.
-This can be done by making the IDs unique between all the tables.
+A more secure implementation should hinder joins between tables as much as possible.
+This can be achieved by using different IDs among all tables.

+Let's change `PID` to `XID` in `PatientDetail`, and remove the relationships between entities and the `Patient` table (that in the previous ER is used as a lookup table).

 ```mermaid
 erDiagram